lbeverly/docs/setup/projects.md

   - /docs/projects
 ---

-ScaleFT uses Projects to organize collections of servers that are accessible by one or more Groups of users.
-In order for users to authenticate to a server, the server will need to belong to a Project and the user will need to be a member of a Group that has permission access servers in that Project.
+ScaleFT uses projects to organize collections of servers that are accessible by one or more groups of users.
+In order for users to authenticate to a server, the server will need to belong to a project and the user will need to be a member of a group that has permission access servers in that project.

-To create a Project, click "Projects" in the nagivation panel, then click "New Project".
+To create a project, click "Projects" in the nagivation panel, then click "New Project".

 ### Naming a Project

-Choose a unique name to identify your Project.
+Choose a unique name to identify your project.
 It may not contain spaces or special characters, other than `-`, `_`, or `.`.

 ### Create Server Users

-ScaleFT can optionally instruct `sftd` to create local user accounts on your servers for users who have access to the Project.
+ScaleFT can optionally instruct `sftd` to create local user accounts on your servers for users who have access to the project.
 When operating in this mode:

 1. Users will automatically be assigned a user name based on their ScaleFT user name.
-2. On Linux servers, Users will be automatically assigned a UID starting from `60001` in the order that they are granted access to the project.
-UIDs are assigned by ScaleFT on a per-Project basis, so a user may have a different UID in each Project that they belong to.
+2. On Linux servers, users will be automatically assigned a UID starting from `60001` in the order that they are granted access to the project.
+UIDs are assigned by ScaleFT on a per-project basis, so a user may have a different UID in each project that they belong to.

-To enable User Account creation for a Project, check the `Create Server Users` box when creating the Project.
+To enable user account management for a project, check the "Create Server Users" box when creating the project.

 ### Adding Groups

-Once you have created your Project, click on the "Permissions" tab, then click "Add Group" in order to grant a Group of users permission to log in to servers in the Project.
+Once you have created your project, click on the "Permissions" tab, then click "Add Group" in order to grant a group of users permission to log in to servers in the project.

 #### Server Account Permissions

-If your Project is configured to create server accounts, ScaleFT will create an account for each member of a Group that you add to the Project.
-You can control the permissions of these accounts when you add the Group to the Project.
+If your project is configured to manage user accounts on servers, ScaleFT will create an account for each member of a group that you add to the project.
+You can control the permissions of these accounts when you add the group to the project.

 Choose "Admin" under Server Account Permissions if you want server accounts created by ScaleFT to have the abililty to use `sudo` on Linux, or Administrator privileges